-Description of core purpose of Planning Entity provide housing advice and assistance with equipment and adaptations for daily living, and disabled facilities grants.
+Description of core purpose Services which help to prevent homelessness or support individuals and families who are homeless.
+To of Planning Entity provide housing advice and assistance with equipment and adaptations for daily living, and disabled facilities grants.
 To provide support to meet other housing needs.
 The service also provides accommodation and support to asylum seekers.